National Honor Society

-Scholarship: Students become eligible at the end of the third marking period of their Junior year with an overall GPA of 3.8.
+Scholarship: Students become eligible during the second semester of their Junior year with an overall GPA of 3.8.
 Each candidate who meets this requirement is then considered for induction based on an admission packet containing a personal essay, three recommendations from teachers and a list of their activities within and outside of the school.

 Service: Service is the second major criteria for admission to the National Honor Society.
 Candidates must list all of the service hours they have accumulated throughout their high school career.
 Service is defined as acts performed on behalf of others which do not produce any monetary or material gain to the individual performing those acts.

 Character: Character is defined as the ability to demonstrate cooperation, courtesy, consistent attendance, and attitude toward constructive criticism.